BMurri/roslyn-analyzers/docs/FxCopPort/Proposed FxCop rule changes in Roslyn.md

 We decided not to port this because of a high false positive rate, and our opinion that it was not of high value.
 We have had the following pushback on this decision:

 > @stilgarSCA: :-1: on this decision.
 Despite the fact that this causes a lot of false positives, I think it's worth keeping the rule for the correctly identified issues.
 End users always have the option of disabling rules for which they find no value.

+> Several others have also argued for reversing this decision, as can be seen in the comments of [issue #695](https://github.com/dotnet/roslyn-analyzers/issues/695) and [issue #291](https://github.com/dotnet/roslyn-analyzers/issues/291).